Towards a fluid-dynamic description of an entire heavy-ion collision: from the colliding nuclei to the quark-gluon plasma phase: Conclusions and outlook

 A strong contender for such a more realistic model is given by the two nuclei with infinite extension in the transverse plane (equivalent to neglecting transverse gradients for the first instances of the collision) outlined in Sec.~\ref{sec:LongitudinaCollision}.
 Both the shear-stress tensor and baryon diffusion current can here be non-vanishing.
 Practically the transition to this longitudinal setup includes several challenges to overcome: Firstly, the evolution equations are no longer a set of ordinary differential equations, but rather a set of coupled partial differential equations that make the numerical treatment more involved.
 The large $\gamma$-factors together with the interplay of the viscous corrections and the high compression in the initial moments of the collision require especially careful treatment of the numerical implementation.
 An additional requirement for the longitudinal collision is the set of shear and baryon diffusion transport coefficients as functions of the temperature and chemical potential.
-So far the calculation of these from first principles, especially at high chemical potentials and vanishing temperatures, is rather involved.
-Therefore, our work presents a strong motivation to improve this, and the setup could also provide an ideal opportunity for testing results from different calculation methods for the transport coefficients against phenomenological expectations.
+So far, the calculation of these from first principles, especially at high chemical potentials and vanishing temperatures, is rather involved.
+Therefore, our work presents a motivation to improve this.

+Before comparing theoretical calculations of transport properties to fluid dynamic modeling of the initial state along the lines we propose here in future work, further investigations concerning the range of applicability of the theory and the practical application of the idea are needed.
 Another important step in the improvement of this model is the inclusion of fluctuations in the initial state, which are crucial in the explanation of several phenomena observed in heavy-ion collisions.
 This can either be achieved by introducing fluctuations in the initial density profiles (Eq.~(\ref{eq:InitalDensityWS})) on an event-by-event basis or with the inclusion of evolution equations of correlation functions of the initial density, such as the two-point function.
 We aim at the implementation of this second option in a continuation of this work.